 8. Svarstjö Castle, Sweden

 The Mad King.
-In this castle, Catherine Jagiellon and Johan Vasa met the King of Swden Erik for the first time after they were released from the imprisonment in Gripsholm.
-Erich was suffering from an illness at the time.
+In this castle, Catherine Jagiellon and Johan Vasa met the King of Sweden Erik for the first time after they were released from the imprisonment in Gripsholm.
+Erick was suffering from an illness at the time.

 Excerpt from the book The Bride of War: